Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Introduction

+Using these conventions we have that $\delta^{\mathbf{x}z}\delta_z{\mathbf y}=\delta^{\mathbf x}_{\mathbf y}$.
 A particular tool of huge importance in our work is the concept of Hida test function.
-The domain of those functions are distributions of $\mathcal{N}'$ and posses a FN topology that relies solely on the structure of $\mathcal{N}$.
-For this reason those functions are denoted by a parenthesized expression $(\mathcal{N})$.
-We will use Hida test functions to model a dense subset of pure states that is common and dense to any particular theory that we present.
-The main advantage of this procedure is that we can describe a generic quantum theory modelling the manifold $\mathscr{P}$ of pure states over $(\mathcal{N})$ regardless of any particular choice of Kähler structure at the classical level and, as we explained above, describe a particular theory with its {\it second quantized} Kähler structure $(\mathcal{G}, \Omega, \mathcal{J})_\mathscr{P}$.
-As we will see, the ability to characterize the space of states independently of the choice of classical complex structure is of crucial importance in curved spacetimes, as $(\mathcal{N})$ will be a common subset to all the Hilbert spaces arising from the parametric family of complex structures similarly to the construction considered in \cite{agullo_ashtekar2015}.
+The domain of those functions is the space of distributions $\mathcal{N}'$, which possesses a NF topology that relies solely on the structure of $\mathcal{N}$.
+For this reason, those functions are denoted by a parenthesized expression $(\mathcal{N})$.
+We will use Hida test functions to model a subset of pure states that is common to and dense in any particular Hilbert space representing a particular theory.
+The main advantage of this procedure is that we can describe a generic quantum theory modelling the manifold $\mathscr{P}$ of pure states over $(\mathcal{N})$ regardless of any particular choice of Kähler structure at the classical level.
+Moreover, $(\mathcal{N})$ is a NF space and therefore a convenient model space for geometry \cite{krieglConvenientSetting1997,dodsonGeometryFrechet2016}.
+In turn, as we explained above, this allows us to describe a particular theory with its {\it second quantized} Kähler structure $(\mathcal{G}, \Omega, \mathcal{J})_\mathscr{P}$.
+As we will see, the ability to characterize the space of states independently of the choice of classical complex structure is of crucial importance in curved spacetimes, as $(\mathcal{N})$ will be a common subset to all the Hilbert spaces arising from the parametric family of complex structures similarly to the construction considered in \cite{agulloUnitarityUltraviolet2015}.